 Case detection in children

 It is more difficult to diagnose TB in children than in adults as they are less likely to have the classical signs and symptoms of the disease, like couch.
-Children have usually less bacilli in the sputum and the younger children often cannot produce a specimen for microscopy.
+Children have usually less bacilli in the sputum and the younger children often cannot produce a specimen.
 Therefore CXR plays an important role in TB diagnosis in children.
 The intended use of CAD4TB as from the 2018 version 6 was enlarged to serve subjects as from 4 years of age.